 Below is a comprehensive list of all dyslexia laws currently in place in the United States and what they mean for you.

-NO LAWS: Alaska, Georgia, Idaho, Kansas, Massachusetts, Michigan, Minnesota, Montana, North Carolina, North Dakota, South Dakota, New York, Nebraska, Oklahoma, Vermont.
+NO LAWS: Alaska, Georgia, Idaho, Kansas, Massachusetts, Michigan, Minnesota, Montana, North Carolina, North Dakota, South Dakota, Nebraska, Oklahoma, Vermont.

 |State||Bill Name||Brief Description|

 |Alabama||2015||Dyslexia added to Alabama Administrative code, screening, intervention, access to assistive technology and accommodations in school.|

 |SB 1461: Dyslexia definition, PD dyslexia can count as continuing education credit, dyslexia exemption for 3rd Grade Retention Law